cs4241-20a/a2-shortstack/README.md

 - All pages should [validate](https://validator.w3.org)

 CSS:
-- CSS styling of the primary visual elements in the application
 - Various CSS Selector functionality must be demonstrated:
-    - Element selectors
+    - Element selectors --Good
-    - ID selectors
+    - ID selectors -- Good
-    - Class selectors
+    - Class selectors --NOT WORKING
 - CSS positioning and styling of the primary visual elements in the application:
-    - Use of either a CSS grid or flexbox for layout
+    - Use of either a CSS grid or flexbox for layout --NOT WORKING
     - Rules defining fonts for all text used; no default fonts!
-Be sure to use a web safe font or a font from a web service like [Google Fonts](http://fonts.google.com/)
+Be sure to use a web safe font or a font from a web service like [Google Fonts](http://fonts.google.com/) --Good

-- CSS defined in a maintainable, readable form, in external stylesheets
+- CSS defined in a maintainable, readable form, in external stylesheets -- Good

 JavaScript:
-- At minimum, a small amount of front-end JavaScript to get / fetch data from the server; a sample is provided in this repository.
+- At minimum, a small amount of front-end JavaScript to get / fetch data from the server; a sample is provided in this repository. -- ???

 Node.js:
 - An HTTP Server that delivers all necessary files and data for the application.
-A starting point is provided in this repository.
+A starting point is provided in this repository. -- ???

 Deliverables
 ---